zhongfly/mpv-winbuild/README.md

 This repo only provides 64-bit version.
 If you need a 32-bit version, you can fork this repo and edit mpv.yml.

-> `mpv-dev-x86_64-xxxx.7z` is 64-bit libmpv version, including the `mpv-2.dll` file.
+> `mpv-dev-x86_64-xxxx.7z` is 64-bit libmpv version, including the `libmpv-2.dll` file.
 >
-> Some media players based on libmpv use `mpv-2.dll`.You can upgrade their libmpv version by overwriting mpv-2.dll.
+> Some media players based on libmpv use `libmpv-2.dll` or `mpv-2.dll`.You can upgrade their libmpv version by overwriting this dll.

 ### Release Retention Policy